 Place the sock over the top half of the plastic bottle (see below).
 Dip the sock in the bubble mixture, then blow into the bottle and you will have a bubble snake.

 You will need a toy car and some paint.
 I also like to do it on foil for the sensory aspect but paper works fine too.
 Just put a little paint on the foil or paper and drive your car through it creating tracks as you go.

 16. Glue & Glitter

 You need some pva glue, glitter and paper (black or dark paper works best).
 Drop the glue onto the paper from a height to create a shape, this spider web works great.
 Then add glitter.

 You might want to practice this one.
 Fill a shallow container with whole milk.
 Drop in some food colouring, then add 5 drops of washing up liquid to the colouring quickly and watch the swirls.

 You may be interested in getting my free guide to the top autism therapies for young children.
 You get this free when you sign up to my monthly newsletter.

+You my also be interested in my post on bucket fillers.
 Share your favourite attention builders in the comments, especially ones that are easy to do at home.